Ulisse Caputo

 Ulisse Caputo (1872–1948) was a Neapolitan painter who resided in Paris.

-He was born in Salerno He studied under Domenico Morelli and was a collaborator of Gaetano Esposito.
+He was born in Salerno.
+He studied under Domenico Morelli and was a collaborator of Gaetano Esposito.
 Caputo first exhibited in the 1900 Venice Biennale.
 He painted genre subjects, often finely dressed and in intimate familial situations.
 He also painted East Asian subjects.

+Caputo was known for his paintings of landscapes and views of the Amalfi Coast, painted with calm tones and realism.
+He exhibited his works in many galleries and museums in Italy and abroad.
+In 1900, he participated in the Universal Exhibition in Paris.
+Caputo also painted portraits and still lifes.
+He lived in Salerno and spent time on the Amalfi Coast.
+Caputo died in Salerno in 1948.

+Caputo's works are preserved in many public and private collections and have been sold at auction.
+In 2019, a view of the Amalfi Coast was sold at auction for 50,000 euros.